torjusn/intro_to_classification/README.md

 There is a fundamental difference between the traditional way of solving a system and the ML approach of learning a mapping between input and output.
 A known truth is that a feedforward network with a single layer is sufficient to represent any function, but what if our model learns a convoluted model that perfectly maps training data but fails to perform on new unseen data?
 Our model would merely be memorizing the training data without actually learning!

 ### Generalization
-How well a model learns the underlying distribution from training data and translates that to new samples is referred to as a models `generalization`.
+How well a model learns the underlying distribution from training data and translates that to new unseen data is referred to as a models `generalization`.
 To properly evaluate a model it is therefore common to set aside some data in a separate `test set` (and ideally a `validation set` for NN as the tuning of hyperparameters directly on the test set would introduce a bias).
 Common splits are roughly `80% Train / 20% Test` (`80% Train / 10% Val / 10% Test`) which is done easily e.g. in scikit-learn [`sklearn.model_selection.train_test_split(args)`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
 We then consider both training and test accuracy and wish to:
 1. Make training error small
 2. Make the gap between training and test error small